 The Public Defenders have compiled an excellent online resource for criminal lawyers, which includes court and AVL information, as well as draft submissions and bail, sentencing and procedural cases.
 The Public Defenders’ COVID-19 webpage also allows practitioners to report confidentially their experiences during the COVID-19 pandemic to assist with future law reform and debate.

-- Certification enquiries should be sent to firstname.lastname@example.org Please do not send any correspondence in hard copy, as this will not be received;
+- Certification - enquiries should be sent to email@example.com

-- Staff of the Professional Conduct Department are continuing to work with the Professional Conduct Committees to progress complaints, show cause events and issues relating to practising certificates as quickly as possible.
-All material, marked for the attention of the relevant staff member should be sent to email@example.com;
+- Professional Conduct Department - All material, marked for the attention of the relevant staff member should be sent to firstname.lastname@example.org;

-- Other enquiries should be directed to email@example.com .
-Emails will be monitored and responded to.
+- All other enquiries should be directed to firstname.lastname@example.org .
+Emails are monitored and responded to.

 Continuing Professional Development

-The Bar Association also encourages practitioners to login to CPD Online to meet their CPD obligations prior to the CPD year ending 31 March 2020.
+The Bar Association continues to offer all CPDs online so members can comply with their CPD requirements.
+All CPDs that are being held continue to be advertised via In Brief.
+Practitioners simply login to CPD Online and or join the CPD sessions live using the links advertised in In Brief.
 There is no limit to the number of points that can be accrued through the private study of audio-visual material.
 To further assist members in completing there CPD points, the association has prepared a companion guide information package with links to a small sample of recent online CPD sessions.

 PwC Australia has provided the Australian Bar Association a high-level summary of tax issues associated with the spread of COVID-19.